pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 ### What is Kratos?

-At a high level, [Ory](http://ory.sh)'s [Kratos](https://github.com/ory/kratos)  is an open-source system for identity and user management.
+At a high level, [Ory](http://ory.sh)'s [Kratos](https://github.com/ory/kratos)  is an open source system for identity and user management.
 Kratos supports registration, login, authentication, and other user-related tasks, all through a convenient  [REST API](https://www.ory.sh/kratos/docs/reference/api/).
 At the moment, Pixie only uses Kratos for username/password-based authentication, but Kratos also supports login with third-party identity providers through OIDC (ie Google Identity Platform).

 Unlike our Auth0 use-case, Kratos uses stateful session cookies rather than stateless access tokens to store identity information.
 The most important difference is that session cookies require a service roundtrip to check authorization, while access tokens like JWTs can be verified at the endpoint, reducing the latency necessary to access an authenticated endpoint.
 (You can learn more about the difference [here](https://dzone.com/articles/cookies-vs-tokens-the-definitive-guide)).